rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### an
-- Used by modules: sku_management, masters_crud
+- Used by modules: sku_management, masters_crud, locations
-- Files: 2
+- Files: 3
 - Functions using this table:
   - update_sku in puvi-backend/puvi-backend-main/modules/sku_management.py
   - update_record in puvi-backend/puvi-backend-main/modules/masters_crud.py
   - update_subcategory in puvi-backend/puvi-backend-main/modules/masters_crud.py
+  - update_location in puvi-backend/puvi-backend-main/modules/locations.py

 ### any
 - Used by modules: traceability